Aron Law Firm

 • Sweat sample screens

-Most of these are testing for a presence of illegal drugs and certain categorical drug classes, but many are using laboratory methods such as looking for cross-reactivity with a certain chemical structure.
+Most of these are testing for the presence of illegal drugs and certain categorical drug classes, but many are using laboratory methods such as looking for cross-reactivity with a certain chemical structure.

 When a clinical practice notices that substances cross react, they generally conclude that there is a positive result on that specific test.
 However, many of these tests have poor specificity, often resulting in incorrect conclusions and results that reflect poorly upon the test subject.